Jinn: Jurisprudence

-Although there are recorded cases of purported human-jinn relationships (Note: In a study of exorcism culture in the Hadhramaut of Yemen, love was one of the most frequent cited causes of relationships between humans and jinn.
+Although there are recorded cases of purported human-jinn relationships, (Note: In a study of exorcism culture in the Hadhramaut of Yemen, love was one of the most frequent cited causes of relationships between humans and jinn.
 Love seems to be the most frequent occasion of contact between men and jinn.
 A jinni meets a woman and falls in love with her, or vice versa...
 This possession is manifest notably when the jinni has sexual intercourse with the person he/she possesses.
 In that case, the individual behaves with gestures and words as if they were having sexual intercourse, although he/she is apparently alone in the room.
 Besides, this person seems to suddenly lose all interest for his/her environment.") most Muslim jurists agree that such a relationship is not permissible.
-Even those scholars who allowed such relationships, still considered them undesirable (makruh).
-Offspring of human-jinn relationships are nonetheless, usually considered to be gifted and talented people with special abilities.
-Some scholars, also showed approval by referring to the union between the prophet Solomon in Islam and the Queen Bilqis who is said to be a jinn-hybrid.
-Yet, as according to Islamic hagiography, she had to remove her hair on her legs, which was believed to be a sign of her jinn-ancestry, traits inhereted from the jinn were met with suspicion.
+Even those scholars who allowed such relationships still considered them undesirable (makruh).
+Offspring of human-jinn relationships are nonetheless usually considered to be gifted and talented people with special abilities.
+Some scholars also showed approval by referring to the union between the prophet Solomon in Islam and the Queen Bilqis, who is said to be a jinn-hybrid.
+Yet, as according to Islamic hagiography, she had to remove the hair on her legs, which was believed to be a sign of her jinn-ancestry, as traits inherited from the jinn were met with suspicion.